arcanericky/totp/README.md

 ## Inspiration

 My [ga-cmd project](https://github.com/arcanericky/ga-cmd) is more popular than I expected.
-It's basically the same as `totp` with a much smaller executable, but the list of seeds must be edited manually.
-This `totp` project allows the user to maintain the seed collection through the `totp` command line interface, run on a variety of operating systems, and gives me a platform to practice my Go coding.
+It's basically the same as `totp` with a much smaller executable, but the list of secrets must be edited manually.
+This `totp` project allows the user to maintain the secret collection through the `totp` command line interface, run on a variety of operating systems, and gives me a platform to practice my Go coding.